Remote Proctor NOW Policy for Online Exams

 - Clear the testing environment of all materials.
 This means the removal of all books, papers, notebooks, calculators, additional computers, screens, tablets, etc.

-- Remember no use of headsets, ear plugs (or similar audio devices) are permitted.
+- Remember no use of headsets, ear plugs or earbuds (or similar audio devices) are permitted.

 - Double-check that cell phones are out of view and silenced, but readily available within the testing room should you need to contact faculty/staff.